IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

    :scale: 6%
    :align: center

-Besides, the csv files used for outputting the results are briefly described in the following items.
-Some other additional plots are also shown.
+Some other additional plots are also plotted by the model.
+The CSV files used for outputting the results are briefly described in the following items.

 Investment
 ----------